ipraveen/common-data/words.md

 # Utopian

-> elating to or aiming for a perfect society in which everyone works well with each other and is happy:
+> Aiming for a perfect society in which everyone works well with each other and is happy:

 -   A utopian vision.